iGamingWire

 The brief

-Georgia is pursuing an unusual regulatory approach by creating a licensing category that would permit foreign online casino operators to establish legal operations within the country while simultaneously restricting access to Georgian citizens.
-This bifurcated model represents a distinctive policy choice that prioritizes foreign investment and tax revenue while protecting domestic consumers from regulated online gambling offerings—a reversal of typical regulatory frameworks in most jurisdictions.
+Georgia is pursuing an unconventional regulatory approach to online gambling, creating a licensing framework that would permit foreign operators to establish a legal presence in the country while simultaneously restricting access to Georgian citizens.
+This bifurcated model represents a departure from traditional regulatory structures and raises complex questions about enforcement, market viability, and regulatory intent.

 Original report